cappecaps/JupBook/modelling/physics/pressure_theoretical_model.md

 p(h)=p(0)\exp\bigg[-\dfrac{1}{k_B}\int_0^h\dfrac{g(z)m_0(z)}{T(z)}dz\bigg]
 $$(general_formula)

-Where $p(0)$, the pressure at $h=0$, is not known and must be obtained from the observed data.
+Interestingly, to compute the pressure at a certain altitude $h$ we just need to know how the integrand varies below that point, and not above.
+This is because the formula assumes we know $p(0)$, the pressure at $h=0$, so that the information of the air column above is implicitly contained there.
 If we choose $h=0$ to be the sea level, then $p(0)$ is the barometric pressure, which in standard conditions is $1013.25\ \mathrm{hPa}$.
+In reality, the sea-level pressure varies continuously and it must be measured.
 We will understand how temperature and average mass vary with altitude in the following section.
 For now, let’s find the simplest solution by assuming that are all variables inside the integral, i.e. composition, temperature, and gravity, are constants.
 Such approximation is valid close to the Earth's surface level.
 We then obtain:

 $$
 p(h)=p(0)\exp\bigg[-\dfrac{m_0gh}{k_BT}\bigg]